I’m about to hit you with a big Truth Bomb: Your donors are confused during this period of philanthropy triage.

 How do I know this?
 I’ve had philanthropists in my own community – folks I used to work with when they were donors to nonprofits where I worked – reach out to me for recommendations as to where they should direct their giving this year.
 They were reducing commitments elsewhere; looking to redistribute the money that otherwise would have gone to previously favorite charities to places with newly urgent needs.
 I’ve adjusted my own philanthropy similarly.

 You must do something proactive to address giving changes squarely in the face.

 It’s tempting, and human, to use this time to focus on sustaining or ramping up programs and services.

 And, of course, you must.
 But you won’t be able to do this for long if you don’t simultaneously focus on sustaining and building critical donor relationships.

 If last year you cut back on development (i.e., fundraising and marketing), make this the month you commit to ramping back up.
 Figure out a way!
 Approach a major donor for a gift.
 Ask board members for a special group commitment.
-Ask a foundation for a capacity building grant.
+Ask a foundation for a capacity-building grant.
 Allocate some resources from your reserve if you have one.
-Or simply reallocate time and deploy some of the program staff still on your payroll to making donor calls.
+Or simply reallocate time and deploy some of the program staff still on your payroll to make donor calls.

 Donors are reevaluating giving priorities as they dig deep to explore their own values.

 As I’ve written many times, all of philanthropy is a value-for-value exchange.
 The donor gives your nonprofit something of value (i.e., time and/or money) and you give back something of value (usually an intangible, like a ‘feel good’ of having fulfilled a moral or religious obligation, righting a perceived wrong, given back or paid it forward).

 People give to organizations they believe are enacting their values.
 And as their core values shift, so does their giving.

 Might your donors’ core values have shifted?
 It’s incumbent on you to find out!